Students are raving about their Music instructors on TakeLessons.

 Judith is also an accomplished instrumentalist, making appearances at a number of events and with a variety of early music ensembles across North America.
 She has been performing on Shawm, recorders and hand drums for more than twenty years.

-Judith can be heard on recordings and broadcasts with Istanpitta, Contrapunctus, Quire Cleveland, Apollo's Fire, the Texas Early Music Project, the Atlanta Baroque Orchestra, the Columbus Bach Ensemble, the Dayton Bach Society, the Warren Philharmonic, Amherst Early Music, Inc., and the Charleston Pro Musica.
+Judith can be heard on recordings and broadcasts with Counterpoint (UK) Istanpitta, Contrapunctus, Quire Cleveland, The King's Counterpoint, Apollo's Fire, The Serlo Consort (UK), the Texas Early Music Project, the Atlanta Baroque Orchestra, the Columbus Bach Ensemble, the Dayton Bach Society, the Warren Philharmonic, Amherst Early Music, Inc., and the Charleston Pro Musica.